dajobe/docker-nghttp2/README.md

 written to `/data/etc/nghttpx.conf` if it doesn't exist; if it is updated, it will not be replaced the next time the proxy is urn.

+1. Proxy from HTTP/2.0 (non-encrypted) to HTTP/1.0

-To run the proxy with non-encrypted HTTP/2.0 on port 80 that can serve an http url, proxying to an HTTP/1.0 server, the hostname and port of the HTTP/1.0 server (the _backend_ ) needs to be given via the `HOST` and `PORT` envariables:
+To run the proxy with non-encrypted HTTP/2.0 on port 80 that can serve http traffic, proxying to an HTTP/1.0 server, the hostname and port of the HTTP/1.0 server (the _backend_ ) needs to be given via the `HOST` and `PORT` envariables: